GoldenbergLab/lab-helper-codes/README.md

 # python_twitter_codes

-This is a few random twitter codes that are used for a variety of purposes:
+This is a few random helper codes that are used by lab members for a variety of purposes:

-1. **getUserInformation:** Used to get any type of user information from a list of users on twitter.
+1. **sentiment_analysis:** Used to get emotion evaluations using different tools
-2. **sentiment_analysis_sentistrength** - a folder designed to apply sentistrength -- a sentiment analysis tool -- on a text.
+2. **twitter_apr** - a folder designed to interact with twitter api